Tom Van Arsdale: Personal life

+After retiring he and Dick Van Arsdale operated a real estate business together in Phoenix.
+At some point early in their NBA careers, they observed that Tom Van Arsdale had become ½ inch taller than his brother Dick.
+Van Arsdale served with the NBA Players Association and Retired Players Association.
+The brothers did a Miller Lite Beer commercial in 1978.
+A book about the Van Arsdale brothers was published in 1992, Two of a Kind: The Tom and Dick Van Arsdale Story, with a forward by former NBA coach Cotton Fitzsimmons.
 After retirement, Van Arsdale authored the book, JOURNEY MAN: Celebrating an Unlucky, Unpredictable, and Undeniably Successful NBA Career.
 He and Dick shared a post-retirement art studio in Scottsdale, Arizona, which they opened in May 2018.
-Their art focuses on promoting racial tolerance and harmony.
+Their art focused on promoting racial tolerance and harmony.
+Dick died in December 2024.